“The greatest sign of a teacher is to be able to say, “The children are now working as if I did not exist.”

 Meg first became involved with Acorn Montessori School as a parent when her oldest son began as a student in 2002.
 She quickly got involved as a parent volunteer and classroom parent.
 She began teaching in Acorn’s Toddler program prior to becoming Acorn’s Director of Development, and then Director of Admissions.
 Meg is passionate and deeply committed to building upon what makes Acorn unique and special: our families, our teachers, our alumni and our community.

-Meg is happy she can call Hunterdon County home where she continues to enjoy raising her two boys.
+Meg is happy she can call Hunterdon County home where she raised her two boys.
 In her free time she enjoys hiking, camping, kayaking, snow skiing, and getting her toes in the sand at the Jersey Shore.

 In her free time, Anne enjoys travelling and exploring new places, music, biking and spending time with her family.